bhargavigundla/Final-Project/README.md

 ○ At least one must not loop

 ● A cheat to make the game easier
-○ The game must be winnable (if your game includes a win state) without the cheat
+○ Press B in the forest to activate the cheat!
 ○ Not just skipping to the win state; not just an “invincible” mode; not just removing a conditional.
 It must meaningfully change existing mechanics or introduce an entirely new one – please be creative (and ask your TA for